adrian-pothuaud/NBAnalytics/CONTRIBUTING.md

 # Pull requests

-Once you've done with your current branch create a pull request
+Once you've done with your current branch, run tests and create a pull request if all tests passed

+# Tests

+More instructions to come later